About Mortgages

 Mortgage servicers are companies that collect mortgage payments (principal, interest), escrow payments (for taxes and insurance), and manage a borrower's mortgage and escrow accounts.
 Many mortgage bankers are also mortgage servicers.
 Many large mortgage bankers/servicers may service the loans of smaller lenders.
 Some companies only service mortgages and have nothing to do with the lending process.

-Top mortgage originators would include Countrywide Financial, Wells Fargo, Washington Mutual, Chase Home Finance, and CitiMortgage.
-These companies are also the top servicers of mortgages [Note 2].
+Mortgage originators may include Wells Fargo, Washington Mutual, Chase Home Finance, and CitiMortgage.
+[Note 2].

 In addition to theses business, there are business that provide related products and services.
 These would include: